mattyschell/dddr/README.md

 dddr>set ORACLE_HOME=D:\ancientjunk\dev\oracle\product\product\11.2.0\client_1\
 ```

-Update the environmentals at the top of the batch file
+Update the environmentals at the top of the batch file.

 ```
 dddr>sample_expimp.bat
 ```

+This will run for a long time.
+Consider splitting LOT_FACE_POINT into a separate exp/imp script.

 ## Packages